jundalisay/spblist/content/en/social/supersociology/precrisis-years.md

 {{< youtube aBb6eqh5fsU >}}

-Western economists and policy makers have no idea of metaphysics (karma, dharma, varna, dialectics), so they do not know the root causes of economic crises, wars, and other negative events and therefore are unable to provide real solutions.
-Proof is that terrorism still exists and economic crises and inequality are still here.
-North Korea is still nuclear and China is still grabbing land unjustly (just like the Mongols).
+Western economists and policy makers have no idea of metaphysics (karma, dharma, varna, dialectics), so they do not know the root causes of economic crises, wars, and other negative events.
+This is why they are unable to provide real solutions.
+Rather, their solutions solve a problem but create new ones.
+- The problem of terrorism still exists.
+- Economic crises and inequality are still here.
+- North Korea is still nuclear.
+- China is still grabbing land unjustly (just like the Mongols).

 By tapping into Western metaphysics of David Hume, Adam Smith, Spinoza and Eastern metaphysics in Hinduism, Buddhism, Sikhism, Taoism, etc., the root causes of any event can be known and the best solutions can be put forward.